wiloon/blog/content/post/archive-1/2013-09-23-how-to-configure-office-applications-to-run-under-a-specific-user-account.md

                 </li>

                 <li>
                   To avoid registry conflicts, install and run an NT service.
 Set the identity of the service to run as <strong>OfficeAutomationUser</strong>, and select <strong>Automatic</strong> as the startup type.
-For more information on creating a sample Visual C++ NT Service, see the following Microsoft Developer Network (MSDN) Web site:Creating a Simple Win32 Service in C++<br /> <a href="http://msdn.microsoft.com/library/default.asp?url=/library/en-us/dndllpro/html/msdn_ntservic.asp" target="_top">http://msdn.microsoft.com/library/default.asp?url=/library/en-us/dndllpro/html/msdn_ntservic.asp</a>
+For more information on creating a sample Visual C++ NT Service, see the following Microsoft Developer Network (MSDN) Web site:Creating a Simple Win32 Service in C++
+ <a href="http://msdn.microsoft.com/library/default.asp?url=/library/en-us/dndllpro/html/msdn_ntservic.asp" target="_top">http://msdn.microsoft.com/library/default.asp?url=/library/en-us/dndllpro/html/msdn_ntservic.asp</a>
                 </li>
                 <li>
                   Restart the system.
 This is required.